ncbi/NetREX/README.md

 $ python ./NetREX.py -e express_file -p prior_file -k 0.6 0.7 0.8 -t 1.2

 -k [a list of percentages] (Optional)"0.6 0.7 0.8" means that NetREX would keep 60%, 70%, and 80% edges in the prior respectively.
 The final predicted network is the consensus based on networks predicted from those percentages.
--t [a ratio] (Optional)"1.2" means the number of  edges in the output network is 1.2 times to the edges in the prior network
+-t [a ratio] (Optional)"1.2" means the number of  edges in the output network is 1.2 times to the edges in the prior network.
 ```

 ## Output of NetREX